Why Comfort Foods

 During stressful times, these types of foods can psychologically "comfort" children — and adults too sometimes.
 They are not necessarily "life sustaining" foods, but I would consider them to be "sanity-sustaining" foods from a parent's perspective.

 Store items that you know your family likes.
-Comfort foods can be sweets, but they can also be something healthy — like Sweet Coconut Milk Melts. (delicious)
+Comfort foods can be sweets, but they can also be something healthy — like freeze-dried fruits right out of the can.

 Try something new each week or month or try to make a treat from scratch out of your food storage supplies.